Writing an OpenGL Screensaver for Windows

 |

-certain Windows messages, passing the rest back to the screensaver library, and
+deals with certain Windows messages, passing the rest back to the

 //globals used by the function below to hold the screen size